Becoming renowned as the best integrated care organisation in the NHS

 Our teams are committed to providing compassionate, high quality care from City Hospital on Birmingham’s Dudley Road, from Sandwell General Hospital in West Bromwich, and from our intermediate care hubs at Rowley Regis and at Leasowes in Smethwick (which is also our stand-alone Birth Centre’s base).
 The Trust includes the Birmingham and Midland Eye Centre (a supra-regional eye hospital), as well as the Pan-Birmingham Gynae-Cancer Centre, our Sickle Cell and Thalassaemia Centre, and the regional base for the National Poisons Information Service – all based at City.
 Inpatient paediatrics, most general surgery, and our stroke specialist centre are located at Sandwell.
 We have significant academic departments in cardiology, rheumatology, ophthalmology, and neurology.
 Our community teams deliver care across Sandwell providing integrated services for children in schools, GP practices and at home, and offering both general and specialist home care for adults, in nursing homes and hospice locations.

-In 2012-13, 6,024 gave birth with our help.
-553,788 people attended outpatient clinics and we delivered over 693,559 community contacts.
-198,350 attended our two A&Es and our eye casualty, of whom 38,722 were admitted to inpatient beds.
-We undertook 84,773 emergency and elective operations, of which 49,841 were on a day-case basis.
-From this work in 2012-13, 724 made formal complaints and we received a large number of compliments for the work of our employees.
-In the 2012 national NHS staff survey, 58% of our staff would recommend or strongly recommend our services if a friend or relative needed treatment.
+In 2014-15, 5,595 women gave birth with our help.
+564,395 people attended outpatient clinics and we delivered over 736,852 community contacts.
+176,496 attended our two A&Es and our eye casualty, of whom 38,479 were admitted to inpatient beds.
+We undertook 82,295 emergency and elective operations, of which 47,431 were on a day-case basis.
+From this work in 2012-13, 778 made formal complaints and we received a large number of compliments for the work of our employees.
+In the 2012 national NHS staff survey, 59% of our staff would recommend or strongly recommend our services if a friend or relative needed treatment.

 Each year we publish a quality account to outline to local people how our services compare to our aims and to others.
 The latest data shows that:

-- Safe stays: Our adult readmission rate was 7.74% and length of stay in our beds was 3.8 days.
-Both are lower than national averages.
+Safe stays: Our overall readmission rate within 30-days of discharge during 2014 was 8.2%, and length of stay in our beds was 3.7 days, lower than the national average.

-- Waiting times: We were compliant with national standards for the care of stroke and cancer patients.
+Waiting times: We were compliant with national standards for the care of stroke and cancer patients.
 Our A&E at Sandwell met the 4 hour standard and most specialties (and the Trust as a whole) met the 18-week standard for waits set out in the NHS Constitution.
-A handful of specialties need still to achieve compliance, and we have to exceed the emergency care standard at City Hospital, which we are not consistently doing.
+A number of specialties need still to achieve compliance, and we have to consistently exceed the emergency care standard at both hospitals.

 Committed to public health and local regeneration

 We are a key partner in efforts to change the shape of care in our area.
 The ‘Right Care, Right Here’ partnership has now run for ten years.
 Our intention is to provide substantially more care at home and rely less on acute hospitals.
 We aim to move 350,000 appointments out of traditional settings and close a further 20% of our hospital beds, as we have safely closed 25% over the last ten years.
 Whilst most of the programme involves investment in GP surgeries and health centres, we still plan to relocate our acute care into a single purpose built hospital.
-A site on Grove Lan in Smethwick has been purchased for this purpose, following public consultation in 2006.
-If our plans are approved in 2013-14 we will open our new facility in 2018-19.
+A site on Grove Lane in Smethwick has been purchased for this purpose, following public consultation in 2006.
+Our plans were approved in 2014-15 and we will open our new facility in 2018-19.
 The new hospital will act as a major employment opportunity for local people and is part of a wider scheme to develop the area adjacent to the site.

 The Trust Board is committed to developing ever more consistent links into our local communities, working with voluntary sector, faith, and grassroots organisations.
 The development of our governing body and the expansion plans we have for our charitable foundation will also reinforce this work.